bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 [Unspent Transaction Outputs (UTXOs)][utxo]{:#term-utxo}{:.term} or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.

-Satoshis cannot be left in a UTXO after a transaction or they will be irretrievably lost, so any difference between the number of satoshis in a transaction's inputs and outputs is given as a [transaction fee][]{:#term-transaction-fee}{:.term} to the Bitcoin [miner][]{:#term-miner}{:.term} who creates the block containing that transaction.
+Ignoring coinbase transactions (described later), if the value of a transaction's outputs exceed its inputs, the transaction will be rejected---but if the inputs exceed the value of the outputs, any difference in value may be claimed as a [transaction fee][]{:#term-transaction-fee}{:.term} by the Bitcoin [miner][]{:#term-miner}{:.term} who creates the block containing that transaction.
 For example, in the illustration above, each transaction spends 10,000 satoshis fewer than it receives from its combined inputs, effectively paying a 10,000 satoshi transaction fee.